MJLMills/rhorix/conversion_scripts/README.md

 # Conversion Scripts

-The included Blender Add-On functions entirely on the existence of topological data formatted into the XML format described in the [paper](https://www.researchgate.net/publication/319407440_Rhorix_An_interface_between_quantum_chemical_topology_and_the_3D_graphics_program_blender).
+The included Blender Add-On functions on topological data provided in the XML format described in the Rhorix [paper](https://www.researchgate.net/publication/319407440_Rhorix_An_interface_between_quantum_chemical_topology_and_the_3D_graphics_program_blender).
-However, no current topological analysis program provides output in this format.
+However, no topological analysis program currently provides output in this format.
 There is therefore a need for tools which can convert the output of existing programs into the XML format.
+The code in this directory provides tools for converting output from AIMAll and MORPHY/IRIS into Rhorix input.
-Where possible, code for writing the XML files has been abstracted into a set of Perl modules.
+In addition, code for general use and for writing the XML files has been abstracted into a set of Perl modules.
-The scripts in this directory currently allow conversion from output files produced by AIMAll and IRIS/MORPHY.
+This facilitates the future addition of converters for other QCT analysis programs.

 ## Scripts

 ### AIMAll Conversion
 mgpviz2top.pl - Script for converting AIMAll output to top format.

 ### Morphy/Iris Conversion